HaizorWill/ansible-ovn/README.md

 # Ansible Role for OVN

-Heads up!
-This role is not finished and is subject to change.

 This ansible role is meant to automate the process of deploying and configuring OVN installation, making it reproducible and easy.

 ## Using the role